andre-ortega/replicant/README.md

     curl drega.dev/replicate | bash

-drega.dev/replicate is a mirror to the automated install scripts currently hosted by Akamai.
+drega.dev/replicate is a mirror for the install scripts served elsewhere.

+## MODIFICATIONS

+### nvim lualine
+A modified version of theme '16 color' is used

 Enjoy!